rustwasm/rustwasm.github.io/_posts/2018-10-24-multithreading-rust-and-wasm.md

 > no time at all to find a raytracer, integrate it, compile it to wasm, and
 > run in a browser.

-With raytracing (or at least how this raytracer worked) it's an embarassingly parallel task as all pixels of an image are rendered entirely independently of all others.
+With raytracing (or at least how this raytracer worked) it's an embarrassingly parallel task as all pixels of an image are rendered entirely independently of all others.
 This meant we could rig up a way to [fan out work for pixels amongst worker threads][worker-threads] pretty easily.